JWalkerMailly/Source-Github-Theme/readme.md

 GarrysMod\garrysmod\resource
 ```
 - Make a backup of your *SourceScheme.res* file.
-- Drop files in directory.
+- Drop files in directory (SourceScheme.res and both fonts).
 - Enjoy.

 ## Screenshots